 \section{Related Work}

 \textbf{Medical Report Generation Models.} Medical report generation has seen significant advances with the emergence of large language models.
 Early approaches utilized CNN-RNN architectures to generate reports from medical images~\cite{sirshar2022attention,xue2018multimodal}.
 At the same time, more recent works have adopted transformer-based architectures for improved performance~\cite{chen2023cross,tanida2023interactive,lee2023llm,tu2024towards}.
 These models typically combine vision encoders, such as Vision Transformer~\cite{dosovitskiy2020image} and Swin Transformer~\cite{liu2021swin}, with text decoders to generate detailed clinical descriptions.
 For instance, CheXpertPlus baseline models~\cite{chambon2024chexpert} integrates Swinv2~\cite{liu2022swin} architecture with a two-layer BERT decoder~\cite{kenton2019bert} for medical report generation.
 In addition, more versatile foundation models have emerged, such as MedVersa~\cite{zhou2024generalist} which coordinates multimodal inputs and outputs for varying tasks, RadFM~\cite{wu2023towards} which supports both 2D and 3D scans with visual-language interleaving, and CheXagent~\cite{chen2024chexagent} which takes an instruction-tuned approach with a specialized vision encoder bridged with language modalities.
-Recently, MAIRA-2~\cite{bannur2024maira} combines radiology-specific image encoders with LLMs for grounded report generation.
-Despite these architectural advancements, a critical limitation remains: these models often struggle with accurately interpreting fine-grained quantitative information and spatial relationships within medical images, leading to inaccuracies in critical measurements, such as endotracheal tube placement.
-This highlights the need for specialized approaches to handle quantitative measurements in medical imaging.
+Recently, MAIRA-2~\cite{bannur2024maira} combines radiology-specific image encoders with large language models (LLMs) for grounded report generation.
+Despite these architectural advancements, critical limitations remain: the models often struggle with accurately interpreting fine-grained quantitative information and spatial relationships within medical images, highlighting the need for specialized approaches.